 District schools must be free from sectarian control or influence during school-conducted or school-sponsored activities for students who are under the district’s supervision and control.
 Criteria used to guide academic inquiry in the study of religion shall seek the same neutrality, objectivity and educational effectiveness expected in other areas of the curriculum.
 In addition, materials and activities should be sensitive to America's pluralistic society and must educate rather than indoctrinate.

-Students, parents and employees who are aggrieved by practices or activities conducted in the school or district may seek resolution of their concern first with the building principal, then with the district Superintendent or designee, or use Ombudservices which are available through the Schools Community Partnerships Officer at (253) 373-7117.
+Students, parents and employees who are aggrieved by religious related activities or practices conducted in the school or district may seek resolution of their concern through the procedures outlined in KSD Board Policy 3210P-Nondiscrimination.

 Guidelines for Student Religious Expression, Absences and Attire